longyi1207/bank/README.md

-use terminal to cd into "bank" directory use command "pip3 install -r requirements.txt" to install dependencies use command "python3 app.py" to run app if run successfully, you will see something like Running on http://127.0.0.1:5000/ (Press CTRL+C to quit), open the address on browser
+use terminal to cd into "bank" directory use command "pip3 install -r requirements.txt" to install dependencies use command "python3 app.py" to run app if run successfully, you will see something like "Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)", open the address on browser